trevorabel/trevorabel.github.io/implementationDesignExplanation.md

 ![Fig. 7](images/des02.PNG)
 Fig. 7 Displays all the global variables for the DES encryption class.

-In Fig. 6 and Fig. 7 it shows all the libraries and all of the global variables for the functionality of the DES encryption class.
-Some of these variables like selectedEnc and padding are not necessary they just save space when typing out their respective parts during the coding of the actual encryption.
-These variables are just prematuraly declaring the type of encryption and the type of padding to use for the DES encryption and decryption.
+Fig. 6 and Fig. 7 show all the libraries and all of the global variables for the functionality of the DES encryption class.
+Some of these variables like selected and padding are not necessary they just save space when typing out their respective parts during the coding of the actual encryption.
+These variables are just prematurely declaring the type of encryption and the type of padding to use for the DES encryption and decryption.

 ![Fig. 8](images/des03.PNG)
 Fig. 8 DES Encryption description and the encryption method for DES.

-In the encryption of DES it shows that the variables passed in are types inputstream and outputstream.
-Additionally there is an exception that is thrown which is the IOExecption otherwise not throwing it will not allow the method to work.
-First the KeyGenerator library is used to prepare to generate the secret key.
-The globabl variable sKey is used to store the key generated by the KeyGenerator library instance.
-With the encryptCipher variable it is setting up for the type of padding being used for the DES encryption.
-Then the encryptCipher varable is used to generate the DES encryption to be used to encrypt the file text.
+In the encryption of DES, it shows that the variables passed in are types input stream and output stream.
+Additionally, there is an exception that is thrown which is the IOExecption otherwise not throwing it will not allow the method to work.
+First, the KeyGenerator library is used to prepare to generate the secret key.
+The global variable sKey is used to store the key generated by the KeyGenerator library instance.
+With the encrypt cipher variable it is setting up for the type of padding being used for the DES encryption.
+Then the encrypt cipher variable is used to generate the DES encryption to be used to encrypt the file text.
 Then an output stream is created so that the encryption can be written out to a new file.
-Then the methods writeData is called using the is, inputstream variable, which holds the contents of the file and os, the path of the new file.
+Then the methods write data is called using the is, input stream variable, which holds the contents of the file and os, the path of the new file.

 ![Fig. 9](images/des04.PNG)
-Fig. 9 DES decryption and the writeData method for sending the encrypted text out.
+Fig. 9 DES decryption and the write data method for sending the encrypted text out.

-Similarly to Fig. 8 the decryption uses the same structure to generate with padding and then the variable decryptCipher to create the decryption to be used against the is variable that holds the file text.
-The writedata method is responsible for pushing the encrypted or decrypted text out to the new file to mark the end of the encryption or decryption.
+Similar to Fig. 8 the decryption uses the same structure to generate with padding and then the variable decryptCipher to create the decryption to be used against them is a variable that holds the file text.
+The write data method is responsible for pushing the encrypted or decrypted text out to the new file to mark the end of the encryption or decryption.

 ![Fig. 10](images/des05.PNG)
 Fig. 10 The desFileCreator method is used in the main class to create the new file for that encryption.

-First it catches everything into a while loop where the condition is !real which means not real, the real variable is a boolean variable that by default is set to false so once its set to true it exits.
+First, it catches everything into a while loop where the condition is !real which means not real, the real variable is a boolean variable that by default is set to false so once it is set to true it exits.
 The purpose of this is the real variable is the only variable controlling the loop until a file name is available.
-Then it steps into the if loop where the major condition is if the the directory file exists if so then it enters a for loop where it goes up to 100 times per encryption or decryption, so up to a total of 200 times for the pairs of encryption and decryption.
+Then it steps into the if loop where the major condition is if the directory file exists if so then it enters a for loop where it goes up to 100 times per encryption or decryption, so up to a total of 200 times for the pairs of encryption and decryption.
 Then the file path is broken down into parts so that an iterator can add one and keep the same name with a different number to be able to create new linkable files.
 Once a new file name is found it spits back information that lets the user know that the new path has been put into a string to be used for creating the file.
 Then says sets real to true which means that it has found a real file name.
-Then using the new file path string a file name is attached which is DESEncrypted.txt, all DES encrypted files have this name but are separated by their folder number in the order they were made.
+Then using the new file path string a file name is attached which is DESEncrypted.txt, all DES-encrypted files have this name but are separated by their folder number in the order they were made.

 ![Fig. 11](images/des06.PNG)
 Fig. 11 Contains the final steps of desFileCreator in which the new path is passed so the file is created at that path and shows the start of the decryption version of the same file creator.